 By Melinda Maryniuk, MEd, RD, CDCES

-There’s one thing that dietitians, doctors and experts everywhere agree on– if someone wants to improve their diet and their health, they should eat more fiber!
-Though not glamorous or trendy, lots of studies have found fiber to be a key component of a healthy life.
+There’s one thing that dietitians, doctors and experts everywhere agree on – if someone wants to improve their diet and their health, they should eat more fiber!
+Though not glamorous or trendy, many studies have found fiber to be a key component of a healthy life.
 In fact, the new Canadian Adult Obesity Clinical Practice Guidelines recommend a high fiber diet for everyone – not just those seeking to lose weight.
-The guidelines are careful to highlight how personalized individual nutrition needs to be and do not endorse a single way of eating… or even recommend a calorie range.
+The guidelines are careful to highlight how individual nutrition needs to be personalized, and also do not endorse a single, best way of eating… or even recommend a calorie range.
 They don’t hesitate, however, to explicitly call out fiber as a superstar and offer specific recommendations for daily intake.

-Dietary fiber includes the parts of a plant that your body can’t digest or absorb, and it is generally classified into two types: soluble (the type that can dissolve in water) and insoluble (the type that doesn’t dissolve).
-Many fruits, vegetables, beans and grains contain both types, which is a great thing because both types are very beneficial.
-A mixed fiber diet (or a diet that contains both types of fiber) has been proven to decrease incidence of diabetes, heart disease, stroke, colorectal cancer and total cancers.
-There’s also evidence that it improves blood pressure, insulin resistance and blood lipids.
+- Dietary fiber includes the parts of a plant that your body can’t digest or absorb, and it is generally classified into two types: soluble (the type that can dissolve in water) and insoluble (the type that doesn’t dissolve).
+Many fruits, vegetables, beans and grains contain both types – and both are very beneficial.
+A mixed fiber diet (or a diet that contains both types) has been proven to decrease incidence of diabetes, heart disease, stroke, colorectal cancer and total cancers.
+There’s also evidence that it improves blood pressure, insulin resistance, and blood lipids.
 And as if that wasn’t enough, studies show high-fiber foods promote weight loss and maintenance, as well as lead to a longer life.

 How much fiber do I need?

-The many benefits of fiber start when you’re consuming at least 25 grams a day.
+- Many benefits come from fiber when you consume at least 25 grams a day.
 The guidelines give the specific daily recommendations for men and women.

 |19 – 50 years of age||Over 50 years of age|